-- Increase early diagnosis and close gaps in care
+- Supporting efforts to close gaps in education and improve care

-- Help patients navigate access to medicines and healthcare services
+- Advocating for patient access to innovative medicines and care

 To learn more about our patient advocacy efforts, email firstname.lastname@example.org